-In addition, the relationship between violation and employee cynicism may be explained by social exchange theory (Homan, 1958) further.
+In addition, the relationship between violation and ECN may be explained by social exchange theory (Homans, 1958) further.
 An employee develops and maintains a transactional psychological contract by exchanging transactional resources such as work productivity (performance) for a certain amount of payment (reward).
-An employee also develops and maintains a relational contract by exchanging relational resources such as proactive work behaviour and loyalty for better quality relationships with leaders and managers (Dulac et al., 2008).
+An employee also develops and maintains a relational contract by exchanging relational resources such as proactive work behaviour and loyalty for better quality relationships with leaders and managers (Dulac, Coyle-Shapiro, Henderson, & Wayne, 2008).
 When violation occurs (a sign of unbalanced exchange), individuals are prone to feel frustrated and disappointed about the organisations.
-Such frustration and disappointment may consequently convert into job-related gossip (JRG), for instance, Mr.X said that the company does not really appreciate the effort from employees, Mrs.Y said that the organisation should do more to support their employees, and someone said that line managers only favour the persons who can achieve sales targets.
-Very likely, when the organisation violates its obligations, the employee is likely to feel frustrated at work, have poor attitude toward their jobs, and behave against the organisation, such as cynicism attitude and behaviour against their colleagues and organisation.
+Such frustration and disappointment may consequently convert into JRG; for instance, Mr X said that the company does not really appreciate the effort from employees, Mrs Y said that the organisation should do more to support their employees and someone said that line managers only favour the persons who can achieve sales targets.
+Very likely, when the organisation violates its obligations, the employees are likely to feel frustrated at work, have poor attitude towards their jobs and behave against the organisation, such as cynicism attitude and behaviour against their colleagues and organisation.
 The employees may also use gossips to cope with their negative emotions and feelings against their organisations.
 Thus, we propose the following hypotheses:

-H3: Psychological contract violation predicts job-related gossip (JRG) and employee cynicism.
+H3: Psychological contract violation predicts job-related gossip and employee cynicism.

-H4: Job-related gossip (JRG) mediates the relationship between psychological contract violation and employee cynicism.
+H4: Job-related gossip mediates the relationship between psychological contract violation and employee cynicism.

-In addition to psychological contract violation, abusive supervision (AS) warrants discussion as an antecedent of job-related gossip (JRG) and non job-related gossip (NJG) based on the following reasons.
-To begin with, abusive supervision focuses on the personal perception towards the employee's immediate managers whilst psychological contract violation is concentrated on an overall evaluation of the whole organisation.
-Through analysing both organisational and personal level variables, a better understanding of the antecedents of gossip will be reached.
+In addition to PCV, AS warrants discussion as an antecedent of JRG and NJG based on the following reasons.
+To begin with, AS focuses on the personal perception towards the employee's immediate managers, while PCV is concentrated on an overall evaluation of the whole organisation.
+Through analysing both organisational and personal-level variables, a better understanding of the antecedents of gossip will be reached.

-Moreover, abusive supervision refers to the extent to which managers are perceived to engage in sustained displays of hostile verbal and non-verbal behaviours (Tepper, 2000).
-Examples of abusive supervision behaviour may include explosive outburst (e.g. slamming doors, yelling at someone for disagreeing), using derogatory language (e.g. 'idiot', 'useless'), threatening (e.g. job insecurity, promotion opportunity) and non-verbal behaviour (e.g. ignorant attitudes or aggressive eye contact).
-Zellars et al. (2002) found that abusive supervision can have a negative effect on organisational citizenship behaviour, and that it can act as a mediator of the perception that an employee holds towards their organisation.
-Zellar et al. continued that, when abusive supervision occurs, employees tend to denigrate the reputation of their organisation and refrain from pro-social behaviour at work.
-Following this reasoning, it can be suggested that when receiving abusive supervision, employees may develop a negative attitude against their mangers and organisation, which in turn becomes negative behaviour at work such as cynicism.
+Moreover, AS refers to the extent to which managers are perceived to engage in sustained displays of hostile verbal and non-verbal behaviours (Tepper, 2000).
+Examples of AS behaviour may include explosive outburst (e.g. slamming doors, yelling at someone for disagreeing), using derogatory language (e.g. 'idiot', 'useless'), threatening (e.g. job insecurity, promotion opportunity) and non-verbal behaviour (e.g. ignorant attitudes or aggressive eye contact).
+Zellars, Tepper, and Duffy (2002) found that AS can have a negative effect on organisational citizenship behaviour, and that it can act as a mediator of the perception that an employee holds towards his or her organisation.
+Zellar et al. continued that, when AS occurs, employees tend to denigrate the reputation of their organisation and refrain from pro-social behaviour at work.
+Following this reasoning, it can be suggested that when receiving AS, employees may develop a negative attitude against their mangers and organisation, which in turn becomes negative behaviour at work such as cynicism.